2Toad/fluent-state/docs/transition-groups.md

   initialState: "draft"
 });

+// System context with runtime variables const systemContext = {
+  userLevel: "admin", // Can be "user", "reviewer", or "admin"
+  documentSize: 1.5, // Size in MB
+  isUrgent: true
+};

-// Create a group for the main approval flow const mainFlow = workflow.createGroup("approval").withConfig({
+// Create a main group for the workflow with dynamic configuration const mainFlow = workflow.createGroup("workflow").withConfig({
-  priority: 10
+  // Higher priority for urgent documents
+  priority: (ctx) => (ctx as typeof systemContext).isUrgent ?
+15 : 10,

+  // Debounce based on document size - larger docs need more time
+  debounce: (ctx) => Math.round(100 + (ctx as typeof systemContext).documentSize * 50)
 });

-// Create a group for the review flow const reviewFlow = workflow.createGroup("review").withConfig({
+// Create a group for the main approval flow as a child of the main workflow const approvalFlow = mainFlow.createChildGroup("approval").withConfig({
-  priority: 5
+  // Inherit priority and debounce from parent, add retry config
+  retryConfig: {
+    maxAttempts: 3,
+    delay: 100
+  }
 });

+// Create a group for the review flow as another child const reviewFlow = mainFlow.createChildGroup("review").withConfig({
+  // Lower priority than approval flow
+  priority: (ctx) => {
+    // Base priority depends on user level let basePriority = 5;
+    if ((ctx as typeof systemContext).userLevel === "admin") {
+      basePriority = 8;
+    }
+    // Adjust for urgency (inherits dynamic behavior from parent) return (ctx as typeof systemContext).isUrgent ? basePriority + 5 : basePriority;
+  }
+});

-// Define states and transitions with tags for the main approval flow mainFlow
+// Define states and transitions with tags for the approval flow approvalFlow
   .from("draft")
   .withTags("edit", "initial")
   .to("review", {